whitep4nth3r/thingoftheday/TUTORIAL.md

+# todo list

+Styles
+Accessibility tweaks
+Header / some links?
+Open Graph
+Meta stuff

-# Building a lightweight microblogging site with Contentful and ExpressJS
+## Building a lightweight microblogging site with Contentful and ExpressJS

 ## Prepare your development environment